-To add or replace the current module CSC102 'Computer Applications' with modules that reflect current trends and demands.
+To add or replace the current modules CSC102 'Computer Applications' and CSC203 'Managing Information Systems) with modules that reflect current trends and demands.
 For example, Hospitality Technologies, Digital Marketing for Hospitality.

-Curriculum content for some of the Business Core Requirements becomes a lot more contextualised.
+The College should ensure that curriculum content for some of the Business Core Requirements becomes a lot more contextualised.
 For example, in Accounting, Entrepreneurship, Economics.

-To consider adding moderation and/or second marking to assignments and examinations.
+The College should consider adding moderation and or second marking to assignments and examinations.
 This would not only support the quality assurance of a module/programme but helps to safeguards academic integrity.

-To remove or rephrase the Intended Learning Outcome (in documentation) to 'Acquire supervisory and managerial level training experience within the hospitality industry', as there is no mandatory internship or placement module that is credit bearing.
+The College should remove or rephrase the programme goal (on the website) and Intended Learning Outcome (in documentation) to 'Acquire supervisory and managerial level training experience within the hospitality industry', as there is no mandatory internship or placement module that is credit bearing.

-As the Intended Learning Outcomes and Programme purpose and objectives/goals are slightly different, the EEC recommends that the College considers differentiating the Bachelor Degree in

-Hotel Management and Diploma in Hotel Management programmes on its website (public information).
+As the Intended Learning Outcomes and Programme purpose and objectives/goals are slightly different, the EEC recommends that the College considers differentiating the Bachelor Degree in Hotel Management and Diploma in Hotel Management programmes on its website (public information).